-- You will receive an email message. - You do NOT have to submit your paper again.
-The final submission, the version that was approved, is locked into the system and used as the final, official version. - Your file is sent to the Graduate School Graduation Office for graduation clearance.

-Note: The Graduate School Graduation office will NOT send you any message if you have been cleared for graduation.
-Your program will be notified only if there is a problem.
+- Once approved, you don't have to submit your paper again.
+The final submission is used as the final version. - After your paper is approved, your file is sent to the Graduate School Graduation Office for graduation clearance. - The Graduation office will NOT send you any message if you have cleared for graduation.
+Instead, your department will be notified only if there is a problem.